akshayyadav76/college_books/README.md

 # college_books

 # An App for TIT College Students..
-## local Shivani Publications books availble for students to read....
+## local Shivani Publications books availble for students to download and read....
-### Availble Books
+### Available Books

 # MCA
 ## 1st Semester